Harrop are a small British company that produce collectable figurines.

 Either licensed products based on tv shows,or their own in-house creations.And whilst they mainly work in ceramics, they've also used pewter and cold cast bronze.

-The photo shows the first 15 Trumptonshire figures they produced in February 1998.
+The photo above shows the first 15 Trumptonshire figures they produced in February 1998.

 A mix of Camberwick and Trumpton,with Windy predictably being "001".

 Since when they've rolled-out statically-posed portraits for every character in all 3 series.As well as modelling most of them again in countless situations and poses from specific episodes.Not forgetting all the buildings and vehicles,musical versions,a monocrome series to reflect the original broadcasts in black & white.All the characters from the Quaker Oats ad.And even special excursions outside the world of ceramics with examples made of bronze and pewter.